geanders/hurricaneexposure/cran-comments.md

 0 errors | 0 warnings | 2 notes

 * This package suggests a package in a non-mainstream repository (a drat repository).
-On the Windows build, this results in the NOTE "Package suggested but not available for checking".
+On the Windows build, this results in the NOTE "Package suggested but not available for checking" as well as a note for "Suggests or Enhances not in mainstream repositories".
-* The Windows build lists some possibly mis-spelled words in DESCRIPTION.
-We have confirmed that these words are spelled correctly.

 ## Reverse dependencies